 Multiconductor portable cord is most commonly used to make extension cords and to run power from generators (or any power source) to tools, equipment and other similar devices.
 Cables used to supply portable power need to be flexible so that the cable can be coiled and stored or uncoiled and used.
 When purchasing portable cord it’s important to think about the voltage, protection level and how you want it prepared because it will save you time and money.
 Our online shopping cart allows users to create coils, remove the outer jacket on both ends and strip the insulation from each conductor before shipping it.
-As you check out you’ll see the difference between the product and services cost to get an idea of whether you want to do it yourself or not.
+As you check out, you’ll see the difference between our product and service costs to get an idea of whether you want to do it yourself or not.

 Voltages and Temperatures of Multiconductor Portable Cord Products

 Common voltages in this area are 300 volts, 600 volts and 2000 volts but go as high as 35,000 volts if needed.
 The most common 300 volt power cable is known as SJOOW (Service, Junior, Oil resistant, Oil resistant and Water resistant).
 Oil resistance is mentioned twice because the conductor insulation and jacket are both oil resistant, whereas only the jacket is water resistant.
 Junior is mentioned because it differs from SOOW which is 600 volts, so the junior version is 300 volts.
 SOOW is the most popular 600 volt cable that remains flexible and nearly identical to SJOOW.
 You might see all different variations of acronyms such as SJTOW, SJT, SJO, SEOOW, etc., but each letter shows that it has that particular attribute where “T” is Thermoplastic and “E” is Elastomer.
 If a letter is missing then the cable is missing that characteristic.
 You can review your extension cords at home to see which letters your cable has and what it might be missing in order to understand what it can and cannot resist.